-I knew I had to visit Las Vegas to see what Hunter S. Thompson might think of it today.
-When I got there, I was immediately reminded of a line from the book:
+I knew I had to visit Las Vegas again to see what Thompson might think of it today.
+I was immediately reminded of a line from the book:

 “Every now and then when your life gets complicated and the weasels start closing in, the only cure is to load up on heinous chemicals and then drive like a bastard from Hollywood to Las Vegas ... with the music at top volume and at least a pint of ether.”

-I’m vaguely haunted by the image of the young geek who first read it as a fresh and hopeful teenager, before the housing crash.
-Since, I’ve been living in an unapologetic world of money; one where I’ve never had any.
-It’s easy to take Thompson’s advice, as life never seems more complicated than when you’re staring down the barrel of mounting student debts.
+I’m vaguely haunted by the image of the young geek who first read it as a fresh and hopeful teenager before the housing crash.
+Since then, I’ve been living in an unapologetic world of riches; one where I’ve never had any.
+It’s easy to take Thompson’s advice, as life never seems more desperate than when you’re staring down the barrel of mounting student loan.
 Viva Las Vegas!

 “We had two bags of grass, seventy-five pellets of mescaline, five sheets of high powered blotter acid, a salt shaker half full of cocaine, and a whole galaxy of multi-colored uppers, downers, screamers, laughers … and also a quart of tequila, a quart of rum, a case of Budweiser, a pint of raw ether and two dozen amyls.”

-Ha!
-Now we have a case full of Xanax™, OxyContin™, Adderal™, & Ambien™ — which are nothing like ether, heroin, speed, or cocaine, of course.
+Now we have a case full of Xanax™, OxyContin™, Adderal™ and Ambien™ — which are nothing like ether, heroin, speed, or cocaine, of course.
 They’re far more wholesome and family friendly.
 Pop your dog another Prozac and stop asking questions Huxley!
 And all those multi-colored pills?
 Now they’re branded with blue smurfs, famous mice or lucky charms.

 Why not put children’s cartoons or cereal on a drug?
-It’s no worse than Ritalin the doctor orders anyway.
-The new phenethylamines popping out from between China’s legs are the fruits of the best biochemists of the day, who spend every waking moment slapping another molecule onto Molly and marketing it as orchid feed … for ravers.
+It’s no worse than the Ritalin the doctor orders for your children anyway.
+The new phenethylamines popping out from between China’s legs are the fruits of the best biochemists of the day who spend every waking moment slapping another molecule onto Molly and marketing it as orchid feed for ravers.

 The precious powders ship over multiple borders, fueling frolicking millennials’ debauched revelry.
 Proudly embracing the speeds of the day, the clubs in Vegas welcome the wild-eyed bikinied girls looking for their next cuddle puddle.
 After all, you can’t be both a degenerate and a paying customer.

-We’re on a drug binge the likes of which the world has seen, everyday.
-Now they come in government approved, stamped-n-sealed bottles, as verifiable as your birth.
+Our generation is on a drug binge the likes of which the world has never seen.
+They come in government approved, stamped-n-sealed bottles, as verifiable as your passport.
 But not as easy to swallow.
-Not that it’s worth trying to get high on the government’s supply, they offer barely any rush, and long hushed epitaphs of side-effects, usually including death.
+Not that it’s worth trying to get high on the government’s supply, they offer barely any rush, with long-hushed epitaphs of side effects, usually including death.
 Even junkies aren’t so foolish.
-And it’s when you’re taking advice on pharmaceuticals from addicts that you realize maybe our Den of Sin has turned into a church for vanity and consumption, with the filth conveniently hidden in the confession booth, complete with glory hole.
+And it’s when you’re taking advice on pharmaceuticals from addicts that you realize maybe our Den of Sin has turned into a church for vanity and consumption, with the filth conveniently hidden in the confession booth, complete with a glory hole.

 “Ignore the mess in the bathroom ... ” Just another weeping neon millennial, only high in order to ignore their role as the “doom-struck gimp” serving the baby boomer generation, as they work away their 20s for scraps from the table of the people who voted for Nixon.

-Hunter S. Thompson said of Vegas 50 years ago, “No, this is not a good town for psychedelic drugs.
-Reality itself is too twisted” after seeing the giant clown in front of Circus Circus.
+Thompson said of Vegas 50 years ago, “No, this is not a good town for psychedelic drugs.
+Reality itself is too twisted,” after seeing the giant clown in front of Circus Circus.

 The Vegas of today is a stage to flaunt ill-begotten wealth; you don’t have to hide from the government in Vegas anymore.
 Vegas has gone corporate, with each economic player having a stake in the constant pissing competition of capitalism.
-The Tropicana-by-Hilton doesn’t allow for bribes, instead tacks it onto your bill as a “resort fee.”
-It’s the paper equivalent of having someone shake you down on your way out.
-Money is supremely important in Vegas, because your rights and virtue come from financial success.
+The Tropicana-by-Hilton doesn’t allow for bribes, instead tacking it onto your bill as a “resort fee.”
+It’s the paper equivalent of having someone shake you down on your way in.
+Money is supremely important, because your rights and virtue come from financial success.
 Or at least that’s the lie we’ve all been sold.

-Walking down the strip, the wealth of the one-percent oozes out onto the pavement, which thankfully is still free to walk on, for now.
+Walking down the strip, the wealth of developers oozes out onto the pavement, which thankfully is still free to walk on, for now.
 The kitsch is being replaced with the facsimile of glamour, soon to be tomorrow’s kitsch.

 We have forgotten about equality and freedom, and embrace our yokes with open arms.
-On our trip in 2017 it was different, we experienced the modern denial of everything right and true and decent.
+Our trip in 2017 was different, we experienced the modern denial of everything right and true and decent.
 It’s summed up and caricatured by Trump being freely elected president, or not freely, but no one seems to care enough to get off the couch.

-Hunter S. Thompson saw the high-tide mark for our generation’s attempt at the American Dream when George W. Bush was re-elected, and he killed himself.
-He might not be surprised by this American Nightmare.
+Thompson saw the high-tide mark for our generation’s attempt at the American Dream when George W. Bush was re-elected, and he killed himself.
+He might not be surprised by this American Nightmare after all.